ieggel/cluster-smi-docker/README.md

 "default-runtime" : "nvidia",
 ```

-The final dameon.jsn file should look similar to this:
+The final dameon.json file should look similar to this:

 ```sh
 {